-But if you're genuinely curious, I generally don't do commissions.
+But if you're genuinely curious, no, I generally don't do commissions.
 There's a variety of reasons why not, mostwithstanding is my glacially slow art pacing.
 I wouldn't feel right taking money for something like that if it wouldn't be done in a potentially long time.
 Sorry about that.
 Maybe some other time.

 This doesn't mean I won't draw anything by suggestion, just that I offer no guarantees about it.